Which knitting needles do you need?

-Unlike bamboo needles, metal needles are very strong and therefore do not bend easily (or break).
-However, they are quite heavy and can be cold to the touch.
-Their slippery surface allows for faster knitting as stitches can glide with less friction, and this makes them a preferred choice for more experienced knitters.
+Unlike bamboo needles, metal needles are very strong and therefore do not bend easily (or break), so they are a good choice for taking out and about with you in a bag, especially if you are using a small needle size as the needles are then so thin.
+However, metal knitting needles are quite heavy and can be cold to the touch.
+This can be unpleasant in the colder months, especially fi you have issues with arthritis or trouble with dexterity in your hands.
+But this is balanced out by their slippery surface, which lets stitches glide with less friction, which can help for a more smooth and pain-free knitting experience.
+It also allows for faster knitting and this makes them a preferred choice for more experienced knitters.
 Metal needles suit all types of yarn, but work best with wool (including wool blends) and acrylic.

 Plastic needles are just as smooth as metal ones, but are a lot lighter and very flexible (even more than bamboo).
 They work with any type of yarn, but are great for chunky yarns that need a larger needle size as they won’t be as heavy as other types of needles.
 Plus they come in lots of different colours!